Service Identities

 Token Validity

-• AWS STS: The AWS token validity period is determined by the lesser of the AWS identity provider configured maximum token validity period, service identity configured token duration in seconds for the assigned identity provider, and the duration between the current time the token is first validated and the expiration time in the AWS “token” if requested.
+• AWS STS: The AWS token validity period is determined by the lesser of the AWS identity provider configured maximum token validity period, the service/AI identity configured token duration in seconds for the assigned identity provider, and the duration between the current time the token is first validated and the expiration time in the AWS “token” if requested.

 Validation Window